How It Started

 In late July 2011, the seed of an idea was born.
 The idea was to bring nature to those who are cut off from it by the walls of institutions such as hospitals, residential and long-term care centres and treatment centres.
 The Foundation’s first project was meant for a hospital for children, thence the idea of having some form of animal structure integrated in the living wall.

-Jeannine Lafrenière, our Founder, Past President & CEO and President Emeritus, knew first-hand about the stress, anxiety and apprehension experienced by patients in health care establishments.
+Jeannine Lafrenière, our Founder and President Emeritus, knew first-hand about the stress, anxiety and apprehension experienced by patients in health care establishments.

 Diagnosed with cancer, and waiting anxiously in a hospital waiting room for test results, she wished for something other than magazines to distract her from her worries.
 If only there were some greenery in the waiting room, it would have helped her to lose herself in the beauty of nature and momentarily forget her anguish.